-Questions to ask to help in choosing a placement:
+Questions to consider in choosing a placement:

-- What type of setting do I want to be in? - What type of skills do I want to enhance (i.e. case management, therapy, policy work, etc.)? - What types of supervision do I want? - What types of supervision do I work best with? - What type of structure do I work best in (flexible vs. structured)? - What populations am I interested in working with?
+- · What populations am I most and least interested in working with? - What type of service setting do I want to be in? - What type of skills do I want to enhance? - In which of the nine CSWE Competencies do I need the most experience and growth in? - What types of supervision do I work best with? - What type of task structure do I work best in (flexible vs. structured)?